A large component of many feminist movements is the defense of a woman’s right to decide whether people like me should exist.

 I’m disabled and I love who I am.
 I’m an abuse and neglect survivor, and I love who I am.
 Despite the difficulties I have faced, and will very likely continue to face, I’m grateful for my life.

 The most misguided argument in promotion of the right to legal abortion is what I’ll call the freedom from a life of suffering argument.
-Sometimes it goes something like this: Abortion shouldn’t be restricted because most unwanted children end up horribly abused and neglected, and there aren’t enough homes for all of them!
-Other times it goes like this: People with medical condition x have very hard lives.
-A child with medical condition x would be a burden to me and society.
-I wouldn’t want my child to have a hard life as a person with medical condition x.
+Sometimes it goes something like this: Abortion shouldn’t be restricted because most unwanted children end up horribly abused and neglected, and there aren’t enough homes for all of the abused and neglected children.
+Other times it goes like this: People with medical condition X have very hard lives.
+A child with medical condition X would be a burden to me and society.
+I wouldn’t want my child to have a hard life as a person with medical condition X.

 Sounds reasonable right?
 I mean who is going to step up and argue on behalf of child abuse and neglect or its effects on survivors?
-Who is going to promote leading a life with obstacles around every corner?
+Who’s going to promote leading a life with obstacles around every corner?

 But the appeals are neither reasonable nor compassionate.
 They are dehumanizing and debasing.
 Just because a child is unwanted by his or her biological parents, she or he is by no means doomed to a childhood filled with abuse.
 Unwanted does not necessarily equal abused.
 Conversely, a wanted child is by no means guaranteed a life free from abuse or neglect.

 Most importantly, even if a child (wanted or unwanted) does end up experiencing abuse or neglect, it is the right of that human being to decide for herself whether life is worth living as a survivor.

 The second manifestation of the freedom from a life of suffering argument serves to promote genocide against people with disabilities.
 It is common knowledge that pre-born people with genetic markers associated with disabilities are frequently aborted.